-regurgitates the bones later.
-The projections on the leaves feel like a hornet's sting on the flesh and the tree can use it deals normal damage and attempts to start a grapple as a free action without provoking an attack of opportunity.
+Improved Grab: If the creature hits with a melee attack, it deals normal damage and attempts to start a grapple as a free action without provoking an attack of opportunity.
 Improved grab works only against Medium-size or smaller opponents.
 Each successful grapple check the creature makes during successive rounds automatically deals 1d4 points of corrosive sap damage.
 When a creature gets a hold after an improved grab attack, it pulls the opponent into its space.
 This act does not provoke attacks of opportunity.
 The creature is not considered grappled while it holds the opponent, so it still threatens adjacent squares and retains its Dexterity bonus.
 If it grabs an opponent with at least three limbs and can lift the opponent's weight, it can put the victim in its mouth after two rounds of lifting.